IBM/ibm-spectrum-scale-cloud-install/ibmcloud_scale_templates/sub_modules/vpc_peering_template/README.md

 ### Example 2: Use Existing Transit Gateway

 Connect VPCs to an existing Transit Gateway instead of creating a new one.
+The module will automatically check if the peer VPC is already attached to the Transit Gateway and skip creating a duplicate connection.

 ```jsonc
 {